 If you have a pedal harp the highest E on your instrument is a probably a 1st octave E. If you have any strings above that, they are called the 00-G and 0-F. Following the above explanation, measure the octaves (thumb on E, 4th finger on the following F).
 We identify each octave as 1st, 2nd, 3rd, 4th, 5th, 6th, or 7th.
 TIP: Middle C is the 4th octave C Tip: The highest wire string is 5th octave G

 I own a harp that isn't made by Lyon & Healy or Salvi.
 Can I still order strings from you?
 If you own a harp made by a company other than Lyon & Healy or Salvi, please contact us to inquire about the strings that can be used on your harp.
 Our strings work on many different harps, including Venus, Aoyama, and Camac.
 If you are unsure, you may wish to call our store or you may contact the manufacturer of your harp.
 There are many different brands of harps, all which use strings of different gauges and lengths.
-Using strings of an incorrect gauge can cause damage to your harp, so it is always best to call us at 1-812-333-5255 between 9am and 5pm, Monday through Thursday or between 9am and 3:30pm on Friday, and ask which strings to use on your harp.
+Using strings of an incorrect gauge can cause damage to your harp, so it is always best to call us at 1-812-333-5255 during store hours.

-How do I tie a string knot, to secure the strings in the back of my harp?
-Please view our String Tying Instructions page, and contact us with any questions you may have.
+How do I change a gut or nylon string on my harp?
+Please view our String Change Instruction page, and contact us with any questions you may have.

 What is a "skeleton set" of strings?
 When purchasing a lever or pedal harp, many of our customers will want to keep a spare set of strings on hand.
 If you would like to keep your costs down, you can purchase the minimal amount of necessary strings, by purchasing 4 strings rather than 7 for each octave of non-wire strings.
 Your skeleton set will consist of the colored C's and F's for each octave, as well as the D string and the A string.
 This way, the D string can be used to replace a D or an E string, and the A string can be used to replace a G, A, or B string.
 If you are looking at keeping your costs down, you might consider purchasing Burgundy Gut, which is a more economical alternative to Bow Brand Gut.
 These strings are the same as Bow Brand, but they have very slight visual imperfections.

 What is the difference between Bow Brand Gut, Bow Brand Concedo, and Burgundy?
 You may view the differences between these strings on our string information page.
 Bow Brand are premium quality strings, known for producing a bright tone.
 Bow Brand Concedo strings are brighter in color, which makes them an ideal choice for harpists who perform on stage or in dark settings, like orchestra pits.
 Burgundy gut strings are factory seconds, produced by Bow Brand.
 Usually the difference in quality between Bow and Burgundy is a matter of discoloration or other visual imperfections.
 Because of the somewhat lesser quality, Burgundy strings are a more economical choice.
-If you are unsure of which type of gut string to buy, please feel free to contact our staff at 1-812-333-5255 between 9am and 5pm, Monday through Thursday and between 9am and 3:00pm on Friday.
+If you are unsure of which type of gut string to buy, please feel free to contact our staff at 1-812-333-5255 during store hours.

 What are the advantages of buying a pedal or lever harp from Vanderbilt Music Company?
 When you buy a pedal or lever harp from Vanderbilt Music, we want you to receive the best possible harp.
 The pedal harps we sell are all personally selected for you, either at the Lyon & Healy factory or at our Salvi distributor's showroom.
 The harps we sell are thoroughly checked for their quality of sound and mechanical excellence.
 If your harp has the Vanderbilt seal of approval, then you know that you have one of the highest quality harps available.
 We want your harp purchase experience to be enjoyable.
 Also, we offer bounty trade-ins for Lyon & Healy and Salvi Lever harps that are less than 5 years old.
 If you rent a pedal harp from us, you will also receive credit towards the purchase of a new harp!
-Along with your pedal harp, you will receive: a cover, tuning key, and warranty, one free warranty regulation between 12 and 18 months after you purchase your harp, and Carl Swanson's Guide for Harpists.
-Along with your lever harp, you will receive: a cover, tuning key, and warranty.
-Also, you will receive Samuel Milligan's Fun From the First (vol. 1) and David Kolacny's Troubleshooting your Lever Harp.
+Along with your pedal or lever harp, you will receive: a cover, tuning key, and warranty.
 Above all, you will receive the personalized and experienced service of our Vanderbilt Music staff.
 We look forward to hearing from you!

 What kinds of harps do you sell?
 We sell Lyon & Healy and Salvi pedal and lever harps.
 We keep several harps in stock, and you are welcome to visit our showroom to play our harps.
 We are also happy to order any pedal or lever harp that we don't currently have in stock.
 In order to do so, we ask for a 10% fully-refundable deposit.
 We thoroughly check every harp we sell to ensure that you are receiving the best possible instrument.

 Do you have a rent-to-own program for harps?
 We are happy to offer a harp rent-to-own program on all Lyon & Healy and Salvi lever harps for our domestic customers.
-Please view our rent-to-own page, and contact our harp sales manager at 1-812-333-5255 between 9am and 5pm, Monday through Thursday and between 9am and 3:30pm on Friday, or by emailing email@example.com.
+Please view our rent-to-own page, and contact our harp sales manager at 1-812-333-5255 between 8am and 5pm, Monday through Friday, or by emailing firstname.lastname@example.org.
 Additionally, we can offer financing on any of our harps through Allegro Acceptance.
 Please contact us to find out about current rates and to receive an application.

 Do you offer financing on harp purchases?
 We offer financing on new pedal and lever harps through Allegro Acceptance.
 Please contact us to find out the exact rates and to receive an application.

 I want to buy a harp-- where do I begin?
 Well, if you are reading here you are already on the right track.
 There is a wide variety of harps available.
 We specialize in selling some of the finest pedal and lever harps available, made by Lyon & Healy and Salvi Harps.
 You will find a lot of varying information online, as you research pedal and lever harps.
 You may enjoy viewing the Useful Links that we have listed.
 You may also wish to check for harp events in your area.
-You are welcome to call and speak with our experienced staff anytime at 1-812-333-5255 between 9am and 5pm, Monday through Thursday and between 9am and 3:30pm on Friday.
+You are welcome to call and speak with our experienced staff anytime at 1-812-333-5255 between 8am and 5pm, Monday through Friday.
 We want you to enjoy your harp purchase experience, and we look forward to hearing from you and working with you!

 Can I trade in my lever harp if I purchase a pedal harp from you?
 We are happy to offer the bounty program on pedal harp purchases.
 Please view our bounty page for program details.
 Special conditions may apply if you purchased your Lyon & Healy or Salvi lever harp after January 1, 2005.
 Please contact our harp sales manager with any questions you may have.